Number of People Receiving Social Protection Services

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-Q1: In the last 3 months, have you received any [specify the service you are interested in] from any state institution, non-governmental organization or company?
+Q1: In the last [specify number] months, have you received any [specify the service you are interested in] from any state institution, non-governmental organization or company?

 A1: yes / no

-Repeat the questions for the other types of social services you are interested in.
+Repeat the question for the other types of social services you are interested in.

 The indicator’s value (in percentages) can be calculated in two ways:

-1) as a percentage of people who received any type of the assessed social protection services; or
+1) as a percentage of people who received any type of the assessed social protection services (divide the number of people who received any of the assessed services by the total number of interviewed respondents and multiply the result by 100); or

 1) Assessing the percentage of people who received certain social services makes sense only if the services are received by a relatively large number of people – otherwise it is better to assess the number of recipients only.